 I’ve attributed part of my recovery from depression on the benefits of probiotics.
 Research does indicate that probiotics can help reduce the symptoms of depression, although it’s hardly a massive reduction.
 But for me, it’s been told to me as if the bad bacteria in my gut thrive on sugar, so they produce the craving that makes me want to eat anything sugary.
 This then leads to a worsening depression, at least for me, and then allows the cycle to continue.
 What probiotics do, and things like Actimel, is help prevent the growth of that bad bacteria that wants the sugar.

-I’m not sure if any of that is true.
-But a placebo is often a great curer of many illnesses.
-When I consume a lot of probiotics I do find that my cravings for sugar reduce.
-Like I said, that might be placebo, or it might be real.
-If you want a different course of probiotic that is easy to consume that isn’t Actimel, then here are some of the things I’ve bought to take as an additional supplement:
+This is rather antidotal, but all I can say is that when I consume probiotics regularly I have been less likely to be depressed.
+If you want a different source of probiotic that is easy to consume that isn’t Actimel, then here are some of the things I’ve bought to take as an additional supplement:

 Products from Amazon.co.uk